Spectroscopy of hot-electron pair emission from a driven quantum dot: Two-particle simulation in 1d

 We set up the system Hamiltonian by discretizing the potential landscape $V(x \geq 0,t)$ \BrackEq{eq_potential_landscape} into $R+1$ points defining $R$ equidistant real space intervals $\delx = L/R$ on some large, but finite length $L \gg \Ld$.
 Importantly, we explicitly model only the dynamics of the two particles initially occupying the dot.
 This relies on the assumption that for hot-electron emission with sufficient energy splitting between empty conductance and completely filled valence band, the latter appears to be nearly chargeless to the emitted electrons, apart from some overall screening effect.
 Hence fixing the total particle number to $2$, we obtain a Hilbert space spanned by the $(R+1)(2R+1)$ orthonormal, anti-symmetric states $\ket{r\sigma,r'\sigma'} = \PsiDag_{r\sigma}\PsiDag_{r'\sigma'}\Vac = -\ket{r'\sigma',r\sigma}$ in discrete positions $x_r = r\delx$, $r\in\cbrack{0,\dotsc,R}$ with spin-z projection $\sigma = \uparrow,\downarrow$.
 The particles are created from the vacuum $\Vac$ by the fermionic field operators $\PsiDag_{r\sigma}$ obeying the usual anti-commutation rules $\cbrack{\Psi_{r\sigma},\Psi_{r'\sigma'}} = 0$, $\cbrack{\Psi_{r\sigma},\PsiDag_{r'\sigma'}} = \delta_{rr'}\delta_{\sigma\sigma'}$.

 The time-dependent two-particle Hamiltonian $\HTP(t) = \Hkin + \HCoul + \Hpot(t)$ includes the potential landscape

 contains the effective Coulomb constant $\coulConTil = \kappa\coulCon$, where $\coulCon$ is the bare value and $\kappa$ accounts for material properties screening.
 Note that for a spin-up and spin-down electron in the same position $x_r$, we regularize the Coulomb potential heuristically by setting the denominator in \Eq{eq_hamiltonian_2p_coul} to $\delx/2$.
 This is appropriate if the discretization step $\delx$ is small enough for the two electrons to reside in a state with a typical separation larger than $\delx$ prior to emission.
 Only in situations irrelevant to our analysis may our $\delx$ choice still be insufficient, such as collisions of counter-propagating particles.
+While we here put forward one ---experimentally relevant--- choice for the confinement and interaction potentials, modifications of this could be envisioned in the future.
+One extension would be to implement a Thomas-Fermi model for the effect of a background electronic density on the screening of interactions or via image-charge screening~\cite{Skinner2010Oct}, as used for example in Ref.~\cite{Fletcher2022Oct}.
+Furthermore, one could optimize the confinement potential for the emission, similarly to how it has recently been shown for the process of loading the dot~\cite{Akmentinsh2023Jan}.